 Social Determinants of Health

-Social determinants of health (SDOH) are the nonmedical factors that influence health outcomes.
-They are the conditions in which people are born, grow, work, live, and age, and the wider set of systems shaping the conditions of daily life.
-Understanding social determinants enables healthcare providers to transform care with integrated services to meet the needs of their patients, and demonstrate the value they bring to communities and payers.
-The Protocol for Responding to and Assessing Patients’ Assets, Risks and Experiences (PRAPARE) is a national effort to help Community Health Centers collect and apply the data they need to better understand their patients’ social determinants of health.
-PRAPARE is both a standardized patient social risk assessment tool consisting of a set of national core measures as well as a process for addressing social determinants at both the patient and population levels.
+Social determinants of health (SDOH) are conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
+Understanding SDOH enables providers to transform care with integrated services to meet the needs of patients, and demonstrate the value they bring to communities.
+The Protocol for Responding to and Assessing Patients’ Assets, Risks and Experiences (PRAPARE) is a national effort that helps Community Health Centers collect and apply data to better understand patients’ SDOH needs.
+PRAPARE is a standardized social risk assessment tool based on national core measures as well as a process for addressing social determinants at both the patient and population levels.
 By using PRAPARE, providers can better target clinical and non-clinical care (often in partnership with other community-based organizations) to drive care transformation, delivery system integration, as well as improved health and cost reductions.
-For more PRAPARE information and resources or to join the PRAPARE listserv, visit www.prapare.org or email prapare@nachc.org
+For more information or to join the PRAPARE listserv, visit www.prapare.org or email prapare@nachc.org